sjmayotte/route53-dynamic-dns/README.md

    docker exec -it [container_id] sh
 ```

-If you set ENV variable `LOG_TO_STDOUT=True` then logs will send to STDOUT.
+If you set ENV variable `LOG_TO_STDOUT=true` then logs will send to STDOUT.

 ## `application.log`
 Application logs are written to `application.log` in root project directory.
 Log files are compressed and archived after reaching 10MB in size.
 The most recent 3 archives are kept in rotation.
 All other archives are deleted to keep footprint small.
-This is ignored if `LOG_TO_STDOUT=True`.
+This is ignored if `LOG_TO_STDOUT=true`.

 # Issues
 If you run into any issues, check to make sure all variables are set properly in `.env` or passed properly into Docker Container at runtime.
 If you are sure your environment variables are correct, please open an [issue](https://github.com/sjmayotte/route53-dynamic-dns/issues) and provide as much detail as possible.